jonathan-odonnell/milestone-project-4/README.md

 - Code for the tables is from [Bootstrap](https://getbootstrap.com/docs/5.0/content/tables/).
 - Code for switches is from [Bootstrap](https://getbootstrap.com/docs/5.0/forms/checks-radios/#switches).
 - Code for the list groups is from [Bootstrap](https://getbootstrap.com/docs/5.0/components/list-group/) and [Bootstrap](https://getbootstrap.com/docs/5.0/utilities/flex/).
+- Code for the toasts if from [Bootstrap](https://getbootstrap.com/docs/5.0/components/toasts/).
+- Code for the social account links styling is from [Bbbootstrap](https://bbbootstrap.com/snippets/login-form-footer-and-social-media-icons-55203607).
 - Code for the time filter is from [Django](https://docs.djangoproject.com/en/3.2/ref/templates/builtins/#time).
 - Code for the wrap jQuery method is from [jQuery](https://api.jquery.com/wrap/#wrap-wrappingElement/).
 - Code for slice filter is from [Django](https://docs.djangoproject.com/en/3.2/ref/templates/builtins/#slice).